The Frights: History

 The Frights signed with independent label Dangerbird Records in 2015.
 Subsequently, they released their sophomore studio album You Are Going to Hate This, produced by FIDLAR frontman Zac Carper, on February 12, 2016.

-In February, 2018 The Frights returned to the studio with Carper to record their third studio album Hypochondriac, this marked a shift in lyrical themes and musical style, with frontman Mikey Carnevale writing more personal songs about past relationships and mental health.
+In February of 2018, the Frights returned to the studio with Carper to record their third studio album Hypochondriac, this marked a shift in lyrical themes and musical style, with frontman Mikey Carnevale writing more personal songs about past relationships and mental health.
 The album was the band's first for Epitaph Records, as well as their first album to feature lead guitarist Jordan Clark.
 Hypochondriac was released August 24, 2018 to mixed critical reception.

-On April 12, 2019, The Frights released Live at The Observatory, a live album which captured their September 8, 2018 show at The Observatory in Santa Ana, California.
+On April 12, 2019, the Frights released Live at The Observatory, a live album which captured their September 8, 2018 show at The Observatory in Santa Ana, California.

-Following the release of Live at The Observatory, on April 21, 2019, Mikey Carnevale and Richard Dotson began the recording of Carnevale's planned solo album, these sessions concluded on April 28 and The Frights would return to the road shortly after.
-Carnevale's songs would be performed live at a series of shows in San Diego and Los Angeles to positive response from the other band members, it was then decided that the album would be released as The Frights' next studio album.
+Following the release of Live at The Observatory, on April 21, 2019, Mikey Carnevale and Richard Dotson began the recording of Carnevale's planned solo album, these sessions concluded on April 28 and the Frights would return to the road shortly after.
+Carnevale's songs would be performed live at a series of shows in San Diego and Los Angeles to positive response from the other band members, it was then decided that the album would be released as the Frights' next studio album.
 On January 24, 2020 Everything Seems Like Yesterday released via Epitaph Records.

-On March 3, 2023, The Frights announced their fifth album, Gallows Humour, to be released on June 2.
+On March 3, 2023, the Frights announced their fifth album, Gallows Humour, to be released on June 2.